-Its an appropriate time for a magical site to get revamped because Christmas Eve kicked off the 12 day festival known as Epiphany in the Western Christian traditions and also Christmastide or perhaps most famously the 12 day of Christmas.
+This is an appropriate time for a magical site to get revamped because Christmas Eve kicked off the 12 day festival known as Epiphany in the Western Christian traditions and also Christmastide or, perhaps, most famously the 12 day of Christmas.

-Back to Epiphany: traditionally this was a time when many Europeans believed that the dead walked and ghosts could be communicated with-the veils were considered especially thin just as they are at Samhain.
-According to Celtic scholar and Shamanic practioner Caitlin Matthews these are also called Omen Days because each of the 12 days from December 25th until January 5th (when the actual fest of Epiphany is celebrated) will tell you about your coming year.
-To catch the omens you simply pay attention-what do you experience/see/feel on 12/25?
+Back to Epiphany: traditionally this was a time when many Europeans believed that the dead walked and ghosts could be communicated with.
+The veils were considered especially thin just as they are at Samhain.
+According to Celtic scholar and Shamanic practioner Caitlin Matthews, these are also called Omen Days because each of the 12 days from December 25th until January 5th (when the actual fest of Epiphany is celebrated) will tell you about your coming year.
+To catch the omens you simply pay attention.
+What do you experience/see/feel on 12/25?
 That will give you a forecast for January.
 12/26 will give you the forecast for February and so on.
-For me 12/25 saw lots of activity and surprise gifts that I loved dealing with health and travel.
-Yesterday I got honored by an awesome friend & colleague in her year end review and was voted Tarot Reader to Watch-so I see awards and honors in February (and of course, tarot).
+For me 12/25 saw lots of activity dealing with health and travel and surprise gifts that I loved.
+Yesterday I got honored by an awesome friend & colleague in her year end review and was voted Tarot Reader to Watch so I see awards and honors in February (and of course, tarot).
 We shall see what today brings!

-There are many traditions and much storytelling surrounding Epiphany-but this is my personal take: A young mother-in many ways an outlaw in her own land and with her own people-gives birth to a baby boy.
-Her man stands by her-despite people telling him to abandon her.
-The child is born into humble circumstances surrounded by animals in an in between realm that is half inside and half outside-foreshadowing that he himself will be a dweller of the in-between, a mediator, a walker of worlds.
+There are many traditions and much storytelling surrounding Epiphany but this is my personal take: A young mother–in many ways an outlaw in her own land and with her own people–gives birth to a baby boy.
+Her man stands by her despite people telling him to abandon her.
+The child is born into humble circumstances surrounded by animals in an in between realm that is half inside and half outside foreshadowing that he himself will be a dweller of the in-between, a mediator, a walker of worlds.
 Something about the transgression of law and culture (the going against the grain, the challenge of the “norm”) in combination to the ultimate act of creation-the deliverance of a new and hot life into the world leads to union.
-It brought people of different lands and languages together as the humble shook hands with the high end.
+It brought people of different lands and languages together as the humble shook hands with the high.
 And as a child was born, the knowledge of an early death was writ large into the sky.

 the harmony that arises from two discordant notes